 This is a free blogging platform by Google.
 You can create a free blog, but you will get a subdomain (e.g. myawesomeblog.blogspot.com), which is not the most ideal option if you want your blog to look professional.
 Alternatively, you can purchase a domain name and link it to your Blogger account.

 This blogging platform is very basic and has very limited features.
-There are much better blogging options out there.

 Domain vs subdomain: A domain name is the name of a website (e.g. myawesomeblog.com or wordpress.com).
 A subdomain is the name of a website that forms part of another website (e.g. myawesomeblog.blogspot.com or myawesomeblog.wordpress.com).

 Squarespace is an all-in-one platform that offers different paid plans.
 Your subscription would include a domain name, hosting and your website builder.
 You can choose from a variety of templates and layouts for your blog.
-However you might need to pay for extra for some Squarespace plugins.
+However you might need to pay extra for some Squarespace plugins.

-Plugins: These are features and tools that you add to your website, such as comment boxes, social media icons, contact forms and SEO tools.
+Plugins: These are features and tools that you can add to your website, such as comment boxes, social media icons, contact forms and SEO tools.

 Similar to Squarespace, Wix offers hosting and a drag-and-drop website builder.
 The free plan gives you access to basic features and a subdomain (e.g. danielafrendo.wixsite.com/myawesomeblog).
 When you upgrade to a premium account, you get a custom domain name, extra storage, and many other amazing features.
 The Wix app store contains a variety of plugins by third parties – the free ones come with limited features and you’ll need to pay for full access.

 I had a Wix site for 5 years and saw the blog app go through several changes.
 The Wix blog is quite basic and not very customisable.
 Based on my experience, Wix is slow to update its blog and introduce new features.
 After 5 years with Wix, I transferred my blog to WordPress.org.